thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

 3. **Run Dry-Run (Optional but Recommended)**
    - Click **Dry-run** to preview changes
-   - Review the configuration that will be generated on leaf1 and leaf2
+   - Review the configuration that will be generated on leaf1, leaf2 and leaf3
    - Expected changes:
      - Network-instance `l2vnet` of type `mac-vrf`
-     - Subinterface `ethernet-1/53.10` with VLAN 10
+     - Subinterface `ethernet-1/1.0` with VLAN untagged
      - VXLAN interface with allocated VNI
      - BGP EVPN configuration with allocated EVI